A minimal C++ development environment

 An editor with at least syntax highlighting

-An IDE that supports debugging and the build system out-of-the-box would be better, but I have not found anything which I would recommend over anything else.
+An IDE that supports debugging and the build system out-of-the-box would be better, but I have not found anything that I would recommend over anything else.

-QtCreator is the IDE I would probably recommend as it has good support for cmake out-of-the box.
-Unfortunately it wont work with cygwin and WSL.
+QtCreator is the IDE I would probably recommend as it has good support for CMake out of the box.
+Unfortunately, it does not work well with Cygwin and WSL.

 On Windows, when working with MSVC, the choice would be Visual Studio, as installing Visual Studio and MSVC is the fastest way to have a development environment with an IDE.